A Minor in Chemistry

 The mathematics and physics courses (Physics 108, but not Physics 106) may be counted toward a major or a minor in those departments.
 Early completion of the mathematics and physics requirements is strongly encouraged.

 Students interested in the interdepartmental major in biological chemistry are referred to the section of the catalog where that major is described.
-They should also consult with Don Elmore, the Director of the Biological Chemistry Program.
+They should also consult with Donald Elmore, the Director of the Biochemistry Program.